meilisearch/specifications/text/0002-searchable-display-attributes-behaviors.md

 #### wildcard (*) & `searchable_attributes` order

-> When the searchable attributes value is set to ["*"] the priority of the documents attributes is not defined.
+> When the searchable attributes value is set to ["*"] the priority of the documents attributes is undefined.

 By default searchable attributes should be in the order of the first indexed document, for example:
 ```json